pusher/crank/man/crankctl.1.md

 Global options:

 `-name` *process-name*
-  If passed, it sets the -sock arguments to a `/var/run/crank/$name.sock` default.
+  If passed, it sets the -ctl arguments to a `/var/run/crank/$name.ctl` default.

-`-sock` *net-uri*
+`-ctl` *net-uri*
-  A path or address on which to connect.
+  Path or address of the control port.
 This should point to an existing unix socket controlled by crank.

 COMMANDS